 Visual Studio for Mac Getting VS Code Internals in Reliability Revamp

-Persistent performance and reliability issues in the Visual Studio for Mac IDE will be addressed by replacing most of the editor internals with code from the Visual Studio Code editor.
+Persistent performance and reliability issues in the Visual Studio for Mac IDE will be addressed by replacing most of the editor internals with code from the Visual Studio for Windows IDE.

 That news comes in a blog post today (Oct.
 16) announcing Visual Studio for Mac 2019 and a new roadmap.

 Performance and reliability concerns have long been a focal point for the team developing VS for Mac, which the company in 2016 described as "evolving the mobile-centric Xamarin Studio IDE into a true mobile-first, cloud-first development tool for .NET and C#, and bringing the Visual Studio development experience to the Mac."
 That mobile-centric Xamarin Studio IDE was based on the open source MonoDevelop project.
 Mono/Xamarin guru Miguel de Icaza described VS for Mac as being built with a series of components on top of MonoDevelop.